Hilchenbach: Town council

 The town council is elected roughly every 5 years.
 Its composition is listed below:

 Note: UWG (Unabhängige Wählergruppe) is an independent citizens' coalition.

 Mayor

 The mayor of Hilchenbach is Kyrillos Kaioglidis, elected in September 2020.

 Coat of arms

 Hilchenbach's civic coat of arms might heraldically be described thus: Azure a wolf statant or langued gules; crest: a castle with three crenellated towers argent.
 The arms were last approved in this form on 13 April 1970.
 The first version of the coat was approved in 1911 by German emperor Wilhelm II.

 The wolf charge refers to the charge in preserved examples of the old Hilchenbach jurymen's seal, which had the circumscription "S. der scheffen von helchenbach" ("S" stood for Siegel – seal – and the rest is archaic German for der Schöffen von Hilchenbach – of the Jurymen of Hilchenbach), and which appears on documents from 6 October 1477 and 17 November 1485.

 Town partnerships

-The town of Hilchenbach maintains town friendship links with the following places:
+Hilchenbach maintains town friendship links with: